 If one dish could turn your culinary world upside down (in a very delicious way), this might just be that dish.

 What do you say?
 Are you read to give it a try?

 - 3 garlic cloves, minced

-- 1 red chili (Serrano or Thai if you like it hot, seeded red jalapeno if you like it mild), chopped
+- 1 red chili, chopped (Serrano or Thai if you like it hot, seeded red jalapeno if you like it mild)

-- 2 c cooked jasmine rice, room temperature
+- 2 c cooked jasmine rice (at room temperature)

 - 2 tsp fish sauce